stuycs-gh-classrooms/10-nextcs-p01-3musketeers/README.md

 Ball
 - Instance variables:
-  x.speed, y.speed, bsize, Pvector, center
+  - x.speed, y.speed, bsize, Pvector, center
 - METHODS
-  -
+  - move(): Updates the position of the ball based on velocity.
+  - display(): Draws the ball on the canvas.
+  - checkCollision(Platform p, Brick[][] bricks): Checks for collisions with walls, the platform, and bricks.
+  - reset(): Resets the ball position and speed when the player loses a life.

 Platform
 - Instance variables:
-  - x.speed, psize, pcolor
+  - x.speed, psize, pcolor, width, height
 - METHODS
+  - move(boolean left): Moves the platform left or right.
+  - display(): Draws the platform on the canvas.

+Brick
+- Instance variables:
+  - x, y, width, height, boolean isBroken, bcolor
-  - LIST METHODS HERE
+- METHODS
+  - display(): Draws the brick if it is not broken.
+  - checkCollision(Ball b): Checks if the ball has collided with the brick.